 During this era, the dinner club at Birchwood Club was managed for a time by Dave Hayden.
 Hayden also ran restaurants at the Omaha Airport and Union Station, both called Hayden House, and Hayden himself was highly respected.

 In 1957, The Omaha Press Club held its first dinner show at the Birchwood Club.
 This was a typical event in those years.

 The Viking Ship

-A private family purchased it in the 1970s, and at some point it was remodeled extensively and renamed The Viking Ship.
+After the building was largely abandoned for a period of time, June Blair and her family purchased it in the 1970s.
+After remodeling it they renamed the building The Viking Ship.
 The ballroom became a gymnasium for gymnastics; the main floor is rented out as a party hall.
 The basement was remodeled once as a workout gym and a boxing club.
 Cheerleading and community meetings happened for a long time there, too.

 Searching the internet, I found a past fundraising effort that apparently secured $650 out of $40,000 needed to reroof the building.
 It had pictures of the building falling apart on the interior and exterior.